ara303/template-gulp/README.md

 It isn't included in the dependencies of this project by default, so you'll need to [install it](https://surge.sh/help/getting-started-with-surge).
 Once installed, run:

-    surge
+    surge dist

+(Typing `dist` tells it to just upload your compiled site, otherwise it'll upload everything.)
 It'll help you sign up for a Surge account (email & password) from the command line, and by default deploys to a `.surge.sh` subdomain, but much like with GitHub Pages you can [use your own domain name for free](https://surge.sh/help/adding-a-custom-domain name).

 ## Base file structure